IPOR-Labs/ipor-protocol/migrations/README.md

 -   `private-testnet` - migrations specific for dev, test, localhost environments
 -   `goerli` - migrations specific for Goerli environment

 #### Notice!

-Migration inside `private-testnet` folder is based on current source code.
+Migration inside `migrations/env/private-testnet` folder is based on current source code.
 If you add incompatible changes in smart contract please align old scripts to new changes.
-Don't add incremental changes for example with upgrades in folder `private-testnet`.
+Don't add incremental changes for example with upgrades in folder `migrations/env/private-testnet`.

+#### Notice!

+Binary state of smart contracts on Mainnet is determined by incremental migration scripts added to folder `migrations/env/mainnet` and the commit hash on which this migration was executed.

+#### Notice!

+Migration execution on up to date source code in `main` branch using command `./run.sh mc` doesn't setup binary state of smart contracts which is on Mainnet.
+Binary state of smart contracts on Mainnet is based on migration done over time.